diego-briones/diego-briones.github.io/_pages/about.md

   }
 </style>

 I am a Ph.D.
-Candidate in Economics at the University of Virginia
+Candidate in Economics at the University of Virginia.
+I am an applied microeconomist with research interests in labor economics, public economics, economics of education, and household finance.
+My current research largely focuses on the economic consequences of government education financing programs, with a particular emphasis on student debt and consumer credit markets.

 **I am on the 2025-26 job market**

+My dissertation work is supported in part by the <a href="https://www.jeffersonscholars.org/" target="_blank" rel="noopener noreferrer"> Jefferson Scholars Foundation</a>, the <a href="https://www.slli.org/emerging-scholars-program" target="_blank" rel="noopener noreferrer"> University of California, Student Loan Law Initiative</a>, and the <a href="https://research.virginia.edu/initiatives/internal-funding/ovpr-funding-opportunities/bankard-fund-political-economy" target="_blank" rel="noopener noreferrer"> Bankard Fund for Political Economy </a>.

+Email: <a href="mailto:dab5xq@virginia.edu">dab5xq@virginia.edu</a>.
 My Curriculum Vitae is available here: <a href="http://diego-briones.github.io/files/briones_cv_oct25.pdf"> CV </a>

 ## Research